Managing your money as a student can sometimes be a bit tough. But one thing that does help is the amount of student discounts you can get!

 - 10am: Let’s assume you don’t live in Southampton.
 Having a railcard or coachcard has netted you a third off the fare.

 - 11am: Once you’re here, head to the shops!
-New Look, Oasis, Jack Wills and Timberland all offer you 10% off.
-Even better, Coast and Sketchers offer 15% with either you NUS Extra TOTUM card or UNiDAYS app.
+New Look, Oasis and Jack Wills all offer you 10% off.
+And you'll find regular discounts and offers at places like River Island, Urban Outfitters, Schuh, and Hollister with either your NUS Extra TOTUM card or UNiDAYS app.